dendisuhubdy/marcopolo/README.md

-# marcopolo
+# Marcopolo

-implementation of marcopolo protocol standard chain.
+Implementation of MarcoPolo Protocol standard chain in Rust.